Antares-Network/AntaresPrison/README.md

 # Other config files
 The **economy.yml, tickets.yml, and worth.yml** do not need to be configured and are managed automatically.
 If you want to change the worth of blocks in the mines change that in **worth.yml**

+# Placeholders
+%prisons_balance% - This is the players balance.
+It is **NOT** tied to the Essentials economy in **ANY WAY**
+%prisons_tier% -  This shows the mine tier that the player has unlocked

 # IMPORTANT DISCLAIMER

 * This plugin does **not** generate the world for you and you **must generate your own prisons world**  and then assign the coordinates of all of the mines in the **mines.yml**.
 You also need to tell the plugin where the doors to each of your rooms are in the **rooms.yml** file.